jarvisar/datavis-project1/README.md

 - Data Table: Users can view and interact with the exoplanet data in a table format.

-- Host System Simulation: Users can view a simulation of a host star system.
+- Host System Simulation: Users can view a scale model of an exoplanet's solar system.

 # Usage